mahdi-shafiei/STAT-4830/README.md

 1. How to train your model
 2. Optimization in PyTorch

 > I'm currently developing this course for Spring 2025.
-I am literally pushing my incomplete thoughts to this public repo as soon as I have them, lol.
+I am literally pushing my incomplete thoughts to this public repo as soon as I have them.
 Be prepared for the course to look rough until the semester starts.

 *See a rough outline of the course [here](rough_outline.md).*